anur0n/academic-personal-webpage-kickstart/content/post/image-captioning-&-search/index.md

 We will use the MS-COCO dataset (Containng over 82,000 images and over 400,000 captions), preprocess and cache a subset of images using Inception V3, train an encoder-decoder model, and generates captions on new images using the trained model.
 We use a subset of 30,000 captions and around 20,000 images for our training.
 Before training the model we will perform some preprocessing on the training data set.

 ### Preparing dataset
  - Download and extract the MS-COCO dataset
  - Store captions and image names in vectors and shuffle the vectors
  - Select first 30K captions from the shuffled vectors

 ### Extracting classification features with InceptionV3 model

 We will classify each image and extract features using the Pretrained (on Imagenet) Inception V3 model.
 We follow the steps below-
  - Convert the images into InceptionV3's expected format by Resizing the image to **299px x 299px**
  - Preprocess the images using the preprocess_input method to normalize the image so that it contains pixels in the range of -1 to 1 matching the format of the images used to train InceptionV3.
  - Create a tf.keras model where the output layer is the last convolutional layer in the InceptionV3 architecture.
 The shape of the output of this layer is 8x8x2048.
  - Pre-process each image with InceptionV3 and cache the output to disk in .npy files of each image.

 ### Preprocess and tokenize the captions

 We follow below pre-processing steps:
  - Tokenize the captions.
 This gives us a vocabulary of all of the unique words in the data.
  - Limit the vocabulary size to the top 5,000 words (to save memory).
 We'll replace all other words with the token "UNK" (unknown).
  - Create word-to-index and index-to-word mappings.
  - We pad all sequences to be the same length as the longest one with <start>, <end> tokens.

 ### Captionning Model

 The model architecture is inspired by the Show, Attend and Tell paper.

  - We already have the extracted features from the lower convolutional layer of InceptionV3 giving us a vector of shape (8, 8, 2048).
  - We squash that to a shape of (64, 2048).
  - This vector is then passed through the CNN Encoder (which consists of a single Fully connected layer).
  - The RNN (here GRU) attends over the image to predict the next word.

 ### Training
+We first split our 30K data set in 80:20 ratio
  - We load the extracted features stored in the respective .npy files and then pass those features through the encoder.
  - The encoder output, hidden state(initialized to 0) and the decoder input (which is the start token) is passed to the decoder.
  - The decoder returns the predictions and the decoder hidden state.
  - The decoder hidden state is then passed back into the model and the predictions are used to calculate the loss.
  - Use teacher forcing to decide the next input to the decoder.
 Teacher forcing is the technique where the target word is passed as the next input to the decoder.
  - The final step is to calculate the gradients and apply it to the optimizer and backpropagate.

+Below graph shows the loss changes over the epochs-

 {{< figure src="/img/posts/img_captioning/captioning_loss.png" title="Figure: Loss changes over epochs" >}}